dansleboby/infinite-craft-bot/README.md

 "Configure settings" option in the interactive menu.

 ### Optional Neo4j logging
-If the environment variables `NEO4J_URI`, `NEO4J_USER` and `NEO4J_PASSWORD` are
-set, each new recipe discovered by the bot is also written to the configured Neo4j database.
+If you want to log recipes in a Neo4j graph database, copy `.env.example` to `.env` and fill in your connection details.
+When the variables `NEO4J_URI`, `NEO4J_USER` and `NEO4J_PASSWORD` are set, each new recipe discovered by the bot is also written to the configured Neo4j database.
 This allows for more advanced graph based visualisations.